sdiehl/wiwinwlh/tutorial.md

 system is a superset of Haskell 2010 and includes ad-hoc polymorphism, parametric polymorphism, rank-n polymorphism, row-polymorphism, higher-kinded types and full algebraic data types.

+**Main difference**: Purescript targets Javascript in the browser, while GHC Haskell is designed to work on top of the GHC managed runtime.

 Purescript's main implementation is *purescript*.